 Before we go into the causes, we would like to explain an important aspect about back pain: In the treatment and the search for the cause, it is necessary to differentiate between specific and non-specific pain in the back:

-• Specific lower back pain has a clear cause, such as a pre-existing condition, herniated disc or similar.
+- Specific pain in the lower back have a clear cause, such as a previous illness, a slipped disc or similar.

-• Non-specific low back pain, on the other hand, has no clearly identifiable trigger for the pain.
-Approximately 80% of back pain cases are non-specific.
+- Non-specific back pain in the lower back on the other hand, has no clearly identifiable trigger for the pain.
+Back pain is non-specific in around 80% of cases.

 One of the most common causes of back pain: lack of exercise and incorrect loading

-You probably know it too: long days at the office, sitting forever at your desk in an uncomfortable chair - soon the pain in your lower back comes knocking.
-In fact, the most common causes of non-specific back pain lie in our everyday lives:
+I'm sure you're familiar with it: long days at the office, sitting at your desk in an uncomfortable chair for hours on end - and soon you'll be suffering from lower back pain.
+In fact, the most common causes of non-specific back pain in our everyday lives:

 Surely some of these aspects sound familiar, don't they?
 Then you're in luck - even if the pain in your back says otherwise.
 But: You can do something about these triggers for back pain on your own.